gcallah/BookReviews/hume.md

 wonders what he would have thought of a proposal to take all of *his* property from him, since then he would *really* get busy writing.

-A little later, the authors write:
+In discussing Hume's ideas on price formation, the authors write:
 "Hume makes plain that, while prices fluctuate because of supply and demand, the core or long-standing price is governed by the costs of production..."
 (148) Here, it is hard to know if they are just *mentioning* Hume's